haymizrachi/haymizrachi.github.io/_posts/2024-11-24-stored-xss-takeover.md

   <img src="{{ site.url }}/images/user_comments_section.png" alt="user_comments_section" />
 </p>

-The first thing that immediately comes to mind is injecting a test XSS payload to see if it's reflected back (either temporarily or persistently) to the frontend of the application.
+The first thing that immediately comes to my mind is injecting a test XSS payload to see if it's reflected back (either temporarily or persistently) to the frontend of the application.
 <br /><br />
 Unfortunately, this was not the case here due to CloudFlare protection implemented by the admin during the application deployment: